 Joseph loved music, hence the audio for his show.
 One night a few years later I dropped in on him and happened to play a beer commercial, being haunted by its soundtrack.
 “It’s Talk Talk,” he told me, introducing me to a band that became a favorite.

-Joseph and his then-partner David Moreno converted part of our loft into a small gallery that mounted exhibitions and hosted regular screenings for the Los Angeles Filmforum.
+Joseph and his then-partner David Moreno converted part of our loft into a small gallery that mounted exhibitions and hosted the Encounter Cinema experimental screenings.
+(The series was sponsored by the Craft and Folk Art Museum, where Joseph would show years later.)
 We all participated in one private performance that was to end with a breaking of bread.
 I remember Joseph’s little tea ceremony (it was Little Tokyo after all) that closed with his snuffing, mm…, tea candles with a Japanese hand fan, plunging us into the space’s darkness.

 And of course Joseph always was pushing the envelope, with his constructions, publishing, personal wellness, and eats.
 On Tuesday I thought of Joseph fleetingly as my wife Andrea Carney and I drove past a Denver restaurant where we’d taken him in July 2007.
 After that meal he’d talked artisan limoncello and chamomile grappa with one of its owners.

 When Joseph wrote me in 2011, he said he’d found a stash of letters and poems I’d sent him.
 “You were a romantic even if you don’t think you were!” he told me.
 He definitely was, as attested by one of those untitled poems I wrote in June 1978 from Boulder.